taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Reducers

 A **reducer** is a function that takes two parameters: `state` and `action`.
 A reducer is immutable and always returns a copy of the entire state.
-A reducer consists of a `switch` statement that goes through all the possible action types.
+A reducer typically consists of a `switch` statement that goes through all the possible action types.

 <div class="filename">Reducer</div>